allebone/help.omni.af.mil/docs/PEX/StanEval.md

 _Desired Months Settings_

 * _Email Eval Notification_ - How many months before entering the zone you want the Email notification set out.
 “1” sends it out the month before, “0” sends it out the month of.
-* _Flight/Task Completion_ - Enter the desired eligibility month for completion of the primary evluation.
+* _Flight/Task Completion_ - Enter the desired eligibility month for completion of the primary evaluation.
 For example, enter “4” if you want the primary evaluation completed in the fourth month of eligibility.
 * _Requisite Completion_ - Enter the desired eligibility month for completion of all requisites.
 For exmple, enter “3” if you want the requisites completed in the third month of eligibility.
 > !!! note "Note"
->     Once the desired completion date is passed, the person wil show late but not overdue.
+>     Once the desired completion date is passed, the person will show late but not overdue.

 _Signature Due_
-Enter the number of days, after the evaluation is complete, when al signatures need to be in place on the evaluation form.
+Enter the number of days, after the evaluation is complete, when all signatures need to be in place on the evaluation form.

 _Notification Mail_

-* When PEX sends out email notifications, about entering the eligibility zone or being late on reuisites, the email will show it originated from the email address entered here.
+* When PEX sends out email notifications, about entering the eligibility zone or being late on requisites, the email will show it originated from the email address entered here.
 * Mail From must an individual’s email address and not a group email address.
 * Send a copy of the email to the email address entered in the CC field.
 This one can be a group emil address.
 Use multiple email addresses, separated with a semi-colon.
 * To test your mail server settings, click Test Mail Server.
 Use the default PEX Help Desk email or enter an address as desired and click Send Email.
 If it produces an error, take a screenshot of the message and send it to the PEX Help Desk for assistance.